• Skip to main content

 Treating Colon Polyps

-If your doctor finds one or more colon polyps, he or she can remove them and have them examined to see if they are cancerous.
-If you have colon polyps, your doctor will recommend that you have regular testing every 3 to 5 years because you have a higher chance of developing more polyps.
+If your doctor finds one or more colon polyps, they can remove them and have them examined to see if they are cancerous.
+If you have colon polyps, your doctor will recommend that you have regular testing every 3 to 5 years, because you have a higher chance of developing more polyps.

 Footer